Filip Erić

-Filip Erić (born 10 October 1994) is a Serbian professional football goalkeeper.
+Filip Erić (born 10 October 1994) is a Serbian professional football goalkeeper who plays for Bosnian Premier League club Sloga Meridian.

 With Zvijezda 09, he won the First League of RS in the 2017–18 season and got promoted to the Bosnian Premier League.
 He left the club after his contract expired on 29 May 2019.

-On 13 June 2019, Erić signed a two year contract with Željezničar.
+On 13 June 2019, Erić signed a two-year contract with Željezničar.
 He left Željezničar in May 2021.

+In summer 2024, he joined Sloga Meridian.